 Vox came to realize the remarkable opportunities in Calgary and that it wasn't only cowboy hats and pickup trucks, there also existed an active arts community.

-Vox considers herself a lifelong learner and has attended many continuing education courses at S.A.I.T., A.C.A.D. & The U of C. She is currently a member of the Alberta Printmakers group and finds the popularity of making, maker spaces and hand crafting items a refreshing compliment to the digital world.
+Vox considers herself a lifelong learner and has attended many continuing education courses at S.A.I.T., A.C.A.D. & The U of C. She is currently a member of the Alberta Printmakers group and finds the popularity of making, maker spaces and hand crafting items a refreshing complement to the digital world.

 Captain "Mighty" Mike McDonald was a legendary sea captain who lived around the turn of the 18th century (or maybe it was the turn of this century?) who was a proud Haligonian.
 His baritone voice could often be heard, while the sun was setting, singing the sad song of the Barret's Privateers.
 Do you remember Captain Mighty?
 Send us your thoughts.